 Last Updated on 05/09/2020 by Adina

-Something you will want to eat on a regular basis: garlicky sourdough bread topped with fried mushrooms and a poached egg.
+My favorite garlic mushroom toast: garlicky sourdough bread topped with fried mushrooms and a poached egg.

 It is something quick I can make myself in a matter of minutes, especially when I am home alone at lunch.
-Not that my husband doesn’t like it, he did have both kind of toasts several times and loved them, but a recipe so quick and simple is really something I make mostly for myself, when the kids are outside the house and I don’t want to spend so much time with cooking.
+Not that my husband doesn’t like it, he did have both kinds of toasts several times and loved them, but a recipe so quick and simple is really something I make mostly for myself when the kids are outside the house and I don’t want to spend so much time with cooking.

 - Making this toast is a matter of minutes, cleaning the mushrooms with a paper towel and slicing them is probably the longest part of the whole deal and that still won’t cost you more than five minutes.

 How to poach an egg:

-- Secondly, if the eggs are not very fresh, the poached egg will just not be so perfect as you want it to be, the fresher the egg the better it will poach, the egg whites of older eggs tend to spread more in the water and you will not have the nicely looking poached egg you are expecting.
+- Secondly, if the eggs are not very fresh, the poached egg will just not be so perfect as you want it to be, the fresher the egg the better it will poach, the egg whites of older eggs tend to spread more in the water and you will not have the nice looking poached egg you are expecting.

-- Don’t worry about the egg tasting of vinegar in the end, it is only a little splash, let’s say about two tablespoon and that will not interfere with the taste of the eggs.
+- Don’t worry about the egg tasting of vinegar, in the end, it is only a little splash, let’s say about two tablespoons and that will not interfere with the taste of the eggs.

 - Turn the heat down, the water should only barely simmer and not boil anymore.

 - Take a whisk and stir the water in the pot a little bit to form a kind of gentle whirlpool in the water.
 This will help the egg white wrap around the egg yolk nicely.

 - As a general rule cook the eggs for 4 minutes.
 Of course, the size of the eggs makes a bit of a difference.
 So I check by very carefully lifting an egg out of the the water using a slotted spoon and gently pressing it with a finger.
 You will be able to tell if the egg is done to your liking or if it needs an extra half a minute or so.